 - temporarily / better altogether – give up smoking cigarettes

 - temporarily / completely avoid alcohol consumption (especially excessive)

-- Wear thin clothes that allow the air to circulate well and prevent heat build-up in your pants + watch nighttime cooling
+- Wear thin clothes for cooling varicocele that allow the air to circulate well and prevent heat build-up in your pants + watch nighttime cooling

 - Check medication intake, discuss with doctor and, if possible, stop taking